Whom should I contact at Syracuse University if I have been refused re-entry to the United States?

 All students must complete a minimum number of credit hours at Syracuse University in courses offered through NYSED registered programs in order to be granted a Syracuse University degree.
 Undergraduate students must take at least 30 credit hours of coursework at Syracuse University to qualify for the degree; in most cases more than 30 credits will be required in order to fulfill degree requirements.
-Work necessary to complete a major must be completed at Syracuse University unless a waiver is granted by the appropriate major department.
+In addition, undergraduate students must complete a minimum of 60% of their major program at Syracuse University, as well as the other requirements designated by your school or college as listed in Section 8.3 unless a waiver is granted by the appropriate major department.

 For Graduate students: